-- (1) This amount represents the grant date fair value of the shares of restricted stock granted on December 1, 2008 computed in accordance with ASC 718, using the grant date fair value of the Company's stock (\$27.26) on the date of grant. - (2) This amount represents the grant date fair value of the stock option awards granted on December 1, 2010 using the fair value of \$4.97 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 16 to the Consolidated Financial Statements in the Company's 2010 Annual Report on Form 10-K. - (3) This amount represents the grant date fair value of the stock option awards granted on December 1, 2009 using the fair value of \$4.81 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 16 to the Consolidated Financial Statements in the Company's 2010 Annual Report on Form 10-K. - (4) This amount represents the grant date fair value of the stock option awards granted on December 1, 2008 using the fair value of \$4.65 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 16 to the Consolidated Financial Statements in the Company's 2010 Annual Report on Form 10-K.
+- (1) This amount represents the grant date fair value of the stock option awards granted on December 2, 2013, using the fair value of \$2.77 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2013 Annual Report on Form 10-K. - (2) This amount represents the grant date fair value of the stock option awards granted on December 1, 2012, using the fair value of \$3.68 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2013 Annual Report on Form 10-K.